InvadingOctopus/octopuskit/README.md

 🚀 *Eager to dive in?
 Download the [Quickstart project.][quickstart-project]*

-> This is a result of trying to make my own games as a hobby.
+> This project is a result of trying to make my own games as a hobby.
 I love Swift but I couldn't find any engines that support it or had the kind of architecture that I wanted to work with, so I started making my own *(see Design Goals ahead.)*
 >
 > It's also my first ever open-source project and a **work in progress**; I'm still learning.
-If you have any advice on how to improve the API, coding style, git workflow, or open-source best-practices, I'll be thankful to hear it!
+If you have any advice on how to improve the API, coding style, git workflow, or open-source best-practices, I'll be grateful to hear it!
 >
 > *– ShinryakuTako*